unibo-spe/spe-slides/content/10-ddd/_index.md

 - _Minimise_ the potential _impact_ / _reach_ of changes
     + each context should be as independent as possible
-    + each change affect as few contexts as possible
+    + each change affects as few contexts as possible

 ---